 Treatments usually involve a combination of analgesics or nonsteroidal anti-inflammatory drugs (NSAIDs), injectable medications, immunosuppressants, together with heat and cold compresses, topical creams and physical therapy.

 In some cases, though, these medications aren’t enough to control pain or to bring back people’s former mobility.
 Many of these medications also come with unwanted side effects which can be greatly minimised through an integrative, coordinated approach.

 Chinese Medical View

-Clinical trials have proven that acupuncture is effective at treating rheumatoid arthritis*.
+Clinical trials have shown that acupuncture is effective at treating rheumatoid arthritis*.

-In Chinese medicine, arthritis is caused by a blockage in the Meridians, a network of channels and pathways where Qi (the body’s essential energy) and Blood flow.
+In Chinese medicine, arthritis is caused by a blockage in the network of channels and pathways of the body.

-Blockage can be caused by Wind, Cold, Damp, Wind Heat and Damp Heat.
-The most common cause is a combination of Wind and Cold, which is why arthritis is more common in damp and wet climates and tends to aggravate in the Winter.
+According to Chinese Medicine, the most common cause of arthritis is a combination of Wind and Cold, which also explains why arthritis is more common in damp and wet climates and tends to aggravate in Winter.

 + *CLINICAL TRIALS: